Fiserv/Commerce-Hub/docs/In-Person/Encrypted-Payments/Manual.md

 -->

-Encrypted manual key entry, also known as EMV Fallback, involves manually entering the payment source details a payment terminal.
+Encrypted manual key entry can be used as [EMV Fallback](?path=docs/Resources/FAQs-Glossary/Glossary.md#emv-fallback) and involves manually entering the payment source details a payment terminal.
 This can be used when the payment terminal fails to obtain the card details from the card's chip or magnetic stripe.

-An EMV fallback transaction occur when an EMV-enabled payment card fails to complete the payment using EMV technology.
-In these instances, the merchant might “fall back” to processing the payment by manually entering the card details or swiping the magnetic stripe.

-EMV fallback transactions only apply to card-present transactions where physical cards are presented by cardholders at payment terminals.
+A third-party device encrypts the customer's payment source and sends the encryption data to the Commerce Hub integrated terminal or software.

 ---